Actindo-AG/Documentation/POS/UserInterface/01a_Cashpoint.md

 - *![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") Single scan*
     Activate this toggle to use the single scan feature.

     > [Info] If the same offer is selected more than once, and you use the single scan feature, each offer is listed as a single offer in the bill list.
-This allows you to treat each offer in the booking individually.
+This allows you to treat each offer in the posting individually.

 - *Sub total*
     Net<!---Hier stand "Gross"--> amount of all products in the bill list.
 This field is read-only.